 This story also has neuroscience and psychology hidden in its core.
 But like the reporting, I don’t want to cite details yet.
 Too many spoilers!
 Why don’t you go read the story first?
 Once you’ve done that, keep on reading for story notes about history, science, and forgiveness.

 The foundation of this story is The Surreal Ruins of Qaddafi’s Never-Never Land, published in the New York Times in September 2011.
-A chilling story, both for good and for ill, about the first months after a revolution.[Note]Content warnings: torture, Even if you never read my story, read this.
+A chilling story, both for good and for ill, about the first months after a revolution.1 Even if you never read my story, read this article.

-It’s a long article (7700 words).
-If you don’t want to read it all, here is the part that inspired my story.
+If you don’t want to read the article’s full 7700 words, here’s the part that inspired my story.
 Content warnings: murder, rape.

 One volunteer told me about a prisoner in the hospital who admitted to killing for Qaddafi in the final days of the war.
 Her name was Nisreen al Furjani, and she said she executed about a dozen rebel prisoners with a pistol, possibly more.
 When I met her, she was lying on her back in a hospital bed with a broken pelvis and leg.
 She said it happened when she leapt out of a window trying to escape from the Qaddafi soldiers.
 She was a slim, sweet-looking woman of 19, with wide-set eyes, full lips and plucked eyebrows.
 She had a rebel flag spread over her body like a protective blanket.
 A guard with a rifle was posted outside her door.
 Furjani said Qaddafi soldiers had forced her at gunpoint to carry out the executions.
 She was raped repeatedly during the time she served with Qaddafi’s Popular Guards, she said, and was dragooned into service in the first place, against her own and her family’s wishes.
 She wept as she told her story, narrating the killings in graphic detail in a tiny, almost inaudible voice.
 “They brought the prisoners to stand in front of a tree,” she said.
 “Three men stood around me, one behind me, one on two sides.
 They made me shoot them.”
 A pediatrician named Rabia al Gajum, sitting near Nisreen’s bed, bolstered her story, saying she had spoken to Furjani’s mother and heard similar accounts of women forced to commit crimes by Qaddafi.